namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Changed
 - Using grayscale phone.
 Will it stick?
 (2026-03-20).
+- Switched from default macos terminal to iterm2 at least to try it (2026-03-29).

 ### Logged
 - 5.5 mile hike of the loop around the Bradley Hubbard Reservoir , intersecting Lamentation Mountain and Chauncey Peak , in Connecticuit (2026-03-28).